 Table of Contents

-General Structure of Amino Acids: The “Residue” Makes the Difference
+General Structure of Amino Acids: ‘Residue’ Makes the Difference

-One can safely deduce the components of an amino acid from its name: they include a carboxylic acid part, namely a part that contains a carboxylic functional group.
+One can safely deduce the components of an amino acid from the name: they include a carboxylic acid part, namely a part that contains a carboxylic functional group.

-Then comes an amine group on the left side of the α-C-atom, which is the second carbon atom to the carbon atom with the highest oxidation state.
+Then comes an amine group on the left side of the α-C-atom, which is the 2nd carbon atom to the carbon atom with the highest oxidation state.
 In this case, it is the C-atom of the carboxylic group.
-In a strict sense, this is a α-L-amino acid.
-Next to the carboxylic and amine group, a hydrogen atom and an R-side chain (“R” is used to convey the meaning of “residue” or “root”) are substituents attached to the α-C-atom.
-Each amino acid contains a different side chain, which defines their specific properties.
+In a strict sense, this is an α-L-amino acid.
+Next to the carboxylic and amine group, a hydrogen atom and an R-side chain (R is used to convey residue or root) are substituents attached to the α-C-atom.
+Each amino acid contains a different side chain, which defines specific properties.

-The essential, or indispensable amino acids, are those that have to be supplied to the human organism through the diet since they cannot be synthesized by it.
-Those include Methionine, Threonine, Valine, Histidine, Tryptophan, Phenylalanine, Isoleucine, Leucine and Lysine.
+The essential, or indispensable, amino acids are those that have to be supplied to human organisms through diet because they cannot be synthesized.
+Those include methionine, threonine, valine, histidine, tryptophan, phenylalanine, isoleucine, leucine, and lysine.

-Essential Amino Acids: Amino acids which can´t be synthesized in the body.
-These amino acids are required in the diet.
+Essential amino acids are amino acids that cannot be synthesized in the body.
+Those amino acids are required in the diet.

 Chemical Properties of Amino Acids

-Amino acids are amphoteric molecules.
-This means that they possess both basic, as well as acidic properties, and therefore constitute very good buffer systems.
-Their functional groups are the reason for this: the amino group has a free unbound pair of electrons on the N-atom and so it can function in a basic way: it can accept a proton.
-On the other hand, the carboxylic group releases a proton due to its positive electrical charge of the H-atom, thus functioning in an acidic way.
+Amino acids are amphoteric molecules, which means that they possess both basic and acidic properties and therefore constitute very good buffer systems.
+Their functional groups are the reason: The amino group has a free unbound pair of electrons on the N-atom that can function in a basic way and accept a proton.
+On the other hand, the carboxylic group releases a proton due to a positive electrical charge of the H-atom, thus functioning in an acidic way.
 In this way, an individual molecule can, at the same time, assume both the role of the proton donor and the proton acceptor.

-This intracellular protolytic reaction leads to the formation of zwitterions, namely compounds containing a carboxylate and an ammonium group, which are firmly bound together in a crystal lattice.
-They are distinguishable by their high melting temperatures and good water solubility (analogically to ionic bonds).
-Zwitterions take their name from the German “Zwitter”, meaning hermaphrodite or hybrid.
+This intracellular protolytic reaction leads to the formation of zwitterions, namely compounds containing carboxylate and an ammonium group, which are firmly bound together in a crystal lattice.
+Zwitterions are distinguishable by their high melting temperatures and good water solubility (analogically to ionic bonds).
+Zwitterions take their name from the German zwitter, meaning hermaphrodite or hybrid.

 The graphic depiction of this pH-dependent behavior results in the titration curve of an amino acid: